BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 Water Testing in British Columbia & What You Need to Know

-This is a Good One – Water Tank Storage Systems
+This is a Good One—Water Tank Storage Systems

-When considering BC land for sale ask questions about the water well and request copies of the well record also known as a well drilling report or well log along with water quality test results to understand the property better.
+When considering BC land for sale, ask questions about the water well and request copies of the well record, also known as a well drilling report or well log, along with water quality test results to understand the property better.
 If the property requires financing, your mortgage provider may request some—or all—of these documents before committing to a mortgage.

 Documents that the seller or their agent should disclose include:

-• All past water quality test results (many property owners test annually)
+- All past water quality test results (many property owners test annually)

-• Closed wells (decommissioned) on the property
+- Closed wells (decommissioned) on the property

 What Happens When the BC Real Estate Market is HOT!

-Plenty happens when people are under pressure to make real estate purchasing decisions because of fear of loosing out on a deal.
 Normally, water well inspections and water test reports take up to 2 weeks to complete, mostly because of the analytics.
-Most water test laboratories require 10 – 12 days to complete the package for a private water well located on BC land for sale.
+Most water test laboratories require 10-12 days to complete a package for a private water well located on BC land for sale.

-I always ask the property owner how long they have been on the property they, often admit they are new to the property and were told they had plenty of water only to discover they have a major water issue… the well has gone dry and often the well goes dry every summer but they were not informed.
+I always ask the property owner how long they have been on the property; they often admit they are new to the property and were told they had plenty of water only to discover they have a major water issue… the well has gone dry, and often the well goes dry every summer, but they were not informed.

-At this point if you are new to a property and your well goes dry I promise, there will not be a flurry of people stepping up to the plate to help you with your new financial burden, I’ve heard the stories… hundreds of them over the past 30 years.
+At this point, if you are new to a property and your well goes dry, I promise there will not be a flurry of people stepping up to the plate to help you with your new financial burden.
+I’ve heard the stories… hundreds of them over the past 30 years.

 The cost of drilling a well in British Columbia will vary greatly.
 It depends on so much.
 If you want to learn more about the BC Well Drilling Cost it’s important to have a detailed well drilling estimate completed for the subject property.

-Well drilling costs may range from about $12,000 on the very low end to $50,000 on the high-end and that’s if you are only drilling once and don’t drill a dry hole on the first attempt.
-There are other costs to installing a new water system once the well is drilled such as the well pump, water system, and possibly water treatment system.
+Well drilling costs may range from about $12,000 on the very low end to $50,000 on the high end, and that’s if you are only drilling once and don’t drill a dry hole on the first attempt.
+There are other costs to installing a new water system once the well is drilled, such as the well pump, water system, and possibly water treatment system.

-You can see that choosing to work with an experienced real estate agent when purchasing land for sale in a BC rural area may prove to be invaluable, there’s more to consider than just the water well system and what this article covers but rural area real estate agents will protect you better than an agent that has little to no experience with these types of properties.
+You can see that choosing to work with an experienced real estate agent when purchasing land for sale in a BC rural area may prove to be invaluable; there’s more to consider than just the water well system and what this article covers, but rural area real estate agents will protect you better than an agent that has little to no experience with these types of properties.

 BC Land for Sale with a Water Licence

-The water license
+• The water license

 • A recent invoice from Front Counter BC detailing annual water rentals and any outstanding yearly rentals or late payment charges